|

 20 minutes or more without catching fish.
 Just like any other

-fishing method, if the fish aren’t there you’re wasting time.
+fishing method, if the fish aren’t there or not biting you’re wasting time.
 Just

 because a ton of fish are showing on the finder doesn’t mean they’re